 Since the time people have been on the Earth, soaking in mineral-rich hot springs is nothing new.
-We do not know if ancient people knew of the mineral springs healing properties, but today we are very well aware of mineral springs healing benefits.
+We do not know if ancient people knew of the mineral springs healing properties, but today we are very well aware of mineral water healing benefits.

 According to the US Food Drug and Administration, the water is mineral if it contains at least 250 parts per million of total dissolved solids and originates from a geologically and physically protected underground water source.